geoffreygarrett/notes.geoffreygarrett.com/content/_index.md

 ## Maps of Content 🗺️

 Here are the current maps to my notes.
 What you see here will change overtime.
 They won't disappear, they might just be reshuffled and organised under new maps that I deem necessary to add at a later time.
-For example, currently I have `software engineering` and `machine learning`, with some `machine learning` algorithms in `software engineering`, both of might later be found under `computer science`.
+For example, I currently have the maps of [software engineering](notes/software-engineering.md) and [machine learning](notes/machine-learning.md) present, with some [machine learning algorithms](notes/dbscane.md) in [software engineering](notes/software-engineering.md), both of which _might_ later be found under **computer science**.
 Feel free to peruse, some notes may have comments enabled if I feel that a note is well-developed enough.

 - [Linear Algebra MOC](notes/linear-algebra.md)
 - [Estimation Theory MOC](notes/estimation-theory.md)